Triochem Products Ltd.

 The Company has identified various risks faced by the Company from different areas.
 Asper the provision of the Companies Act 2013 and listing agreements the Board has adopteda risk management policy whereby a proper framework is set up.
 Appropriate structures arepresent so that risks are inherently monitored and controlled.
 A combination of policiesand procedures attempts to counter risk as and when they evolve.

-WRBSITE OF THE COMPANY
+WEBSITE OF THE COMPANY

 CODE OF CONDUCT

 The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and all employees in day to day business operations of the company.The Code lays down the standard procedure of business conduct which is expected to befollowed by the Directors and the designated employees in their business dealings and inparticular on matters relating to integrity in the work place in business practices andin dealing with stakeholders.
 All the Board Members and the Senior Management personnelhave confirmed compliance with the Code.

 DISCLOSURE OF VARIOUS POLICIES

 The Board has approved various policies in their meeting so that the Committees workeffectively and in accordance with the provisions as stipulated in the Policies.
 Variouspolicies as approved by the Board are posted in the Website of the Company.